-Yes, you can configure Data Guard between an on-premises database and a database running on a DB System in Oracle Cloud Infrastructure.
+Yes, you can configure Data Guard between an on-premises database and a database running on a database system in OCI.
 You can manually set up Data Guard between your on-premises database and a service database using DGMGRL.
 Learn more about DGMGRL.

-You can patch databases in primary and standby Data Guard setup.
-You should patch the standby first, switch over to your standby, and then patch your primary.
+You can update databases in primary and standby Data Guard setup.
+You should update the standby first, switch over to your standby, and then update your primary.

-You can use the Oracle Cloud Infrastructure Database backup and restore feature to back up and restore your primary databases.
+You can use the OCI Database backup and restore feature to back up and restore your primary databases.
 If you want to enable backup for a standby, you can do so by accessing your standby database host and using RMAN (Recovery Manager).

 Yes.
 With Active Data Guard set up, you can use the standby databases for read only operations.
 Write operations are not enabled on a standby.